 Genetic Analysis

-This is a trial website to provide an open-online course notes resource for students in Genetic Analysis (BIOR92) at the Lund University Biology Department.
-This is a work in progress, and will be under construction for a while as I iron things out, add new animations/visuals, and get feedback from students.
-Please report any major issues, bugs, omissions to Colin Olito (colin.olito@biol.lu.se), but please also be patient as I continue to build this into a better resource.
+This is an open-online course notes resource for students in Genetic Analysis (BIOR92) at the Lund University Biology Department.
+This is a work in progress, and will be under mdevelopment for a while as we iron things out, add new materials for the first module of the course, add new or enhanced animations/visuals, and get feedback from students.
+Please report any major issues, bugs, omissions to Colin Olito (), but please also be patient as I continue to build this into a better resource.

 Image use disclaimer: I have tried to ensure that all images I haven’t created myself are either in the public domain, or are licensed for free use for educational purposes, and to provide image credits correctly.
 If I have missed something, please me know.
 For a couple images I simply couldn’t find the original source and can’t remember if I made it or not (!)
 I am happy to correct or remove any mistakes.